Technici4n/rust-voxel-game/mods.md

 * Safety on the host system.
 * Harder installation (requires rust on the user's system) or fewer configuration.
 * Linking time in development cycles (could be solved with `prefer-dynamic`)

+Personally I'd prefer the third solution for ease of development.
+It could allow the first and the second anyways.